-Because "caregiver" refers to anyone who provides care, there are different types of caregivers.
+Because "caregiver" and "caretaker" refer to anyone who provides care, there are different types of caregivers.
 When it comes to senior care, these are the types of caregivers that you may hear about.

 Independent caregivers: These caregivers are also known as private caregivers, but they should not be confused with private-duty caregivers.
 Independent caregivers do now work through an agency.
 While the cost can be cheaper, families paying for these caregivers take on the liability of letting someone in their home.

 Family caregiver: Family caregivers are members of the family who choose to care for a loved one.
 These caregivers may be children, spouses, or other family members.
 They may work another job in addition to their responsibilities and usually don't receive compensation for their service.